avoigtma/openshift-certmonger/README.md

 * CronJob to processs route creation according to discovered ConfigMaps of above name pattern
     * process the certificate and route creation
     * remove config map afterwards
+* Error handling
+    * if the certmonger job pod fails, there is a config map called 'certmonger-XYZ-status' (XYZ the JobUUID of the CertMonger Job) in the certificate-tool namespace; this config map is created only in case of failure, not in case of success
+* Certificates
+    * The created certificates are placed in a secret in the application target namespace.
+The secret is called 'route-ABC-certs' (ABC = name of the route being created)